ervinb/ervinb.github.io/_posts/2020-04-25-jenkins-checkout-specific-commit.md

 At the end, everything did exactly what it said it would:
 - the main SCM configuration checked out the Jenkinsfile only, thus:
 ![script-from-scm]({{ site.url }}/assets/images/jenkins-commit/script-from-scm.png)
-- the Git plugin worked on a local, bare repository as the ommitted field doesn't end with `.git` because it's, well, empty
+- the Git plugin worked on a local, bare repository as the omitted field doesn't end with `.git` because it's, well, empty

 Things like this can be easily overlooked, especially because the code checkout part is usually done once and never touched again.